Close

 Post Type Selectors

-Garbage, Refuse and Recycling Regulations
+Garbage, Refuse and Recycling By-Law

-Garbage, Refuse and Recycling Regulations
+Garbage, Refuse, and Recycling By-LawDownload

 (b) “Bulk Items” means heavy or bulky items such as stoves, refrigerators, dishwashers, clothes washers and dryers, furnaces, boilers, bed springs, furniture and similar items.